smorikaw/M5EPD-SFP_UTIL/README.md

 # M5EPD-SFP_UTIL
-SFP/QSFP optical trnseover EEPROM read and decoder for M5Paper decode message is refer to ethtool
+SFP/QSFP optical transceiver EEPROM read and decoder for M5Paper decode message is refer to ethtool

 issue on 2021/02/09